cabforum/smime/SBR.md

     * GOVUS (Government Entity, United States)
     * GOVUS+CA (Government Entity, United States - California)
     * INTXG (International Organization)

+   **Note 3**: For the NTR Registration Scheme, where the Legal Entity is registered within a European country, the NTR Registration Scheme SHALL be assigned at the country level.

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field SHALL contain a Natural Person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
 Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
 The `subject:givenName` and/or `subject:surname` SHALL NOT be present if the `subject:pseudonym` is present.